Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_2.md

 This function will randomly be called by the the fuzzer in the same way that the handler functions in `TargetFunctions` are called, allowing it to check if repay is called successfully after any of the state changing target function calls.

-> Note: While you're implementing the canary above you can run the fuzzer in the background to confirm that we're not simply missing coverage because of a lack of sufficient tests.
-It's always beneficial to have the fuzzer running in the background because it'll build up a corpus that will make subsequent runs more efficient.
+> While you're implementing the canary above you can run the fuzzer in the background to confirm that we're not simply missing coverage because of a lack of sufficient tests.
+It's always beneficial to have the fuzzer running in the background because it will build up a corpus that will make subsequent runs more efficient.

 As a general naming convention for functions in our suites we use an underscore as a prefix to define what the function does, such as `canary_`, `invariant_`, `property_` or target contracts (`morpho_` in our case) then use camel case for the function name itself.